Last Updated on Samuel Franklinby

 Whether you’re looking to complete the game alone, with friends or defeat the hardmode boss this Portal Knights class tier list will detail the pros and cons of each available class.
 Be it the Warrior, Mage, Ranger, Rogue or Druid you’re considering to play each has their own summary below.
 While all of these classes are capable of finishing Portal Knights some simply excel at how fast and easily they can tackle the game content.

 The term best is often a subjective term in video games and Portal Knights is no exception, when determining which class is best for this class guide the following factors have been considered.
 Given the design of the core Portal Knights story adventure, boss fighting and extra content along the way you’ll need a class that has the following attributes:

 - Damage: Portal Knights is a combat focused experience and classes that can quickly output damage before foes have a chance to retaliate will always be a top tier option.
-If a class is able to do this from range at no risk to their own health pool it is a significant advantage.
+If a class is able to do this from range at no risk to their own health pool or are durable enough that damage barely registers it can be a significant advantage.

-- Utility: Characters that have useful utility through their skills or equipment can be a significant boost to both solo and coop players allowing you to have access to buffs to make your playthrough easier.
-Be it damage multipliers, raw buffs to your team or defence boosts that are unique to your class utility cannot be underestimated.
+- Utility: Characters that have useful utility through their skills or equipment can be a significant boost to both solo and coop gameplay allowing you to have access to buffs to make your playthrough easier.
+Be it damage multipliers, utility buffs to your team or defence boosts that are unique to your class utility cannot be underestimated.

 For Portal Knights this results in the following class tier list for both solo and cooperative play:

 Warrior > Druid > Mage > Ranger > Rogue